Please NOTE: There will be no Meditation on Monday, November 20, 2017.

 - Be open to infinite possibilities.
 We don’t know enough to see the grander picture.
 But that’s the fascinating thing about the process.
 Staying open to possibilities keeps life exciting, fun, and yes, worth laughing about.

-Meditations will last approximately 45 minutes.
+Meditations will run approximately

 *All fees are refundable up until 24 hours before the event (unless otherwise stated).
 There are no refunds within 24 hours of the class or workshop.